canonical/snap-epa-orchestrator/README.md

-# cpu_pinning_provider
+# EPA orchestrator

 This snap provides CPU pinning information to other snaps (such as openstack-hypervisor) via a Unix socket interface.

 ## Purpose

-The `cpu_pinning_provider` snap exposes logic to determine isolated and shared CPU sets for pinning, which can be consumed by other snaps through a slot/plug interface.
+The `epa-orchestrator` snap exposes logic to determine isolated and shared CPU sets for pinning, which can be consumed by other snaps through a slot/plug interface.

 ## How it works